mycicdfeed/travis-gtest-cmake-example/README.md

 To prepare all your tests, run this:

-    cmake -Dtest=ON ..
+    cmake -DBUILD_TESTS=ON ..

 To run all tests easily,

     make test

-Note: `cmake -DBUILD_TESTS=ON` turns on the variable 'test', which is specified in the root CMakeLists.txt file.
+Note: `cmake -DBUILD_TESTS=ON` turns on the variable 'BUILD_TESTS', which is specified in the root CMakeLists.txt file.
 This is handy if you want to build in certain ways.
 Clear description [here](http://stackoverflow.com/questions/5998186/cmake-adding-command-line-options).